scaleapi/SWE-bench_Pro-os/README.md

 To reproduce leaderboard results end-to-end, follow the following steps:

-1. Complete setup in the `SWE-agent` folder.
+1. Complete setup in the `SWE-agent` submodule.
 We recommend to use the Docker image to run the scaffold, via `just`.
 2. Run the scaffold.
 We have included an example for Claude Sonnet 4.5 (claude.yaml) but feel free to use any model.
 It also supports `vllm` for local models.
 Note that we recommend using the DockerHub images rather than building the Docker images from scratch.
 You can also execute it locally without Modal.
-3. Compile predictions with compile_predictions.py.
+3. Compile predictions with helper_code/gather_patches.py.
 4. Run the evaluation script `swe_bench_pro_eval.py` to run the evaluation script.